 Method 1 – Update Your Operating System

 Updating your Windows 10 ensures that you get comprehensive and ongoing security protections.
 You can easily compromise your online security when using outdated files.
 Furthermore, your software will not work properly when you defer your Windows Update.
-Thankfully, you can fix this easily by utilizing your Windows Update tool and install all the necessary updates.
+Thankfully, you can fix this easily by utilizing your Windows Update tool and installing all the necessary updates.

 - Access your Run dialog box by right-clicking on the Windows icon located at the bottom left corner of your display.
 Next, you need to choose “Run”.